Leading plastics experts weigh in on the largest multi-district litigation since asbestos

 About Plastic Expert Group

-Plastic Expert Group specializes in legal expertise, design, analysis, and consultation for polymeric materials, plastics, coatings and adhesives.
-PEG is also an industry-leading forensics lab specializing in identifying the root cause in plastic part and pipe failure.
-Dr. Duane Priddy, founder and CEO, is a leading plastics scientist and a Fellow of the Polymeric Materials Division of the American Chemical Society and the Society of Plastic Engineers.
+Plastic Expert Group specializes in legal expertise, design, analysis, and consultation for polymeric materials, plastics, coatings, and adhesives.
+PEG is also an industry-leading forensics lab specializing in identifying the root cause of plastic parts and pipe failure.
+Dr. Duane Priddy, founder, and CEO is a leading plastics scientist and a Fellow of the Polymeric Materials Division of the American Chemical Society and the Society of Plastic Engineers.